2026 World Cup Matches in Dallas

 - From the airports: DFW Airport is about 20 minutes away, while Dallas Love Field is approximately 30 minutes by car.

-- End zones: the most economical option in soccer format, ideal for experiencing the atmosphere of the fans.
+- End zones: the most economical option in soccer-style seating, ideal for soaking up the fan atmosphere.
 Approximate price: €110–220.

-- Side stands: good visibility of the field and a balance between proximity and comfort.
+- Side stands: good view of the field and a balance between proximity and comfort.
 Approximate price: €220–380.

-- Central grandstand and club areas: better tactical perspective and a more exclusive experience.
+- Center stands and Club sections: better tactical view and a more exclusive experience.
 Approximate price: €380–650.

 - VIP boxes and hospitality areas: premium spaces with catering and personalized service, designed for special occasions.
-Approximate price: €700–2,000 per person for top-flight matches.
+Approximate price: €700–2,000 per person for top-tier matches.

-The gates usually open 2–3 hours before kick-off; ideally, you should arrive at least 60–90 minutes early to enjoy the atmosphere and avoid queues at the entrances and facilities.
+Gates typically open 2 to 3 hours before kickoff; ideally, arrive at least 60–90 minutes early to soak up the atmosphere and avoid lines at entrances and restrooms.

-Please note that these ranges are approximate: prices may vary depending on the area of the stadium, the teams playing, the stage of the World Cup, and the demand for each match.
-If you want to experience the tournament in extra comfort, you will also find VIP and Hospitality options, with premium seats and exclusive services.
+Keep in mind that these ranges are approximate: prices may vary depending on the stadium section, the matchup, the stage of the World Cup, and demand for each match.
+If you want to experience the tournament with added comfort, you’ll also find VIP and Hospitality options, featuring premium seating and exclusive services.

 Which teams will play in Arlington?

-In Dallas-Arlington, Dallas Stadium will be one of the major focal points of the World Cup.
+In Dallas-Arlington, Dallas Stadium will be one of the major hubs of the World Cup.
 Teams from three different groups with very different histories will pass through here: England and Croatia (Group L), Argentina, Austria, and Jordan (Group J), and the Netherlands and Japan (Group F).
-Not all of them will face each other, but they will share the stage in one of the largest and most spectacular stadiums of the tournament.
+Not all of them will face each other, but they will share the stage at one of the largest and most spectacular stadiums of the tournament.

-Dallas-Arlington will be one of the major "capitals" of the tournament: Dallas Stadium will host five group stage matches, as well as two Round of 32 matches, one Round of 16 match, and no less than one of the 2026 World Cup semifinals.
+Dallas-Arlington will be one of the major “capitals” of the tournament: Dallas Stadium will host five group stage matches, as well as two Round of 32 matches, one Round of 16 match, and none other than one of the semifinals of the 2026 World Cup.

 - England